Urethrectomy

 • The Corpora Spongiosum with the urethra inside it is mobilized off the Corpora Cavernosa.

-• Urethal Meatus is removed distal and glans is closed.
+• Urethral meatus is removed distal and glans is closed.

-• Proximally the uretha is taken up to the sphincter and freed.
+• Proximally the urethra is taken up to the sphincter and freed.

 • A drain will be left for 24-48 hours to prevent the collection of serous fluids.